siobhanlgorman/After-the-Party/README.md

 After the Party is a lighthearted zombie escape game which runs in a mock terminal on Heroku.
 The player wakes up after a party in an unfamiliar house where everyone else seems to have turned into zombies.

 ## How to Play
-After the Party is a text-based adventure game where the player inputs their answers based on choices prompted in order to navigate their way around the house trying to get out safely.
+* After the Party is a text-based adventure game where the player inputs their based on prompts.
+The player then navigates their way around the house trying to get out safely.
 The player chooses Yes/No to open doors to different rooms, turn left/right, attack/run.
-The player also selects items from a box which help to win the game.
+* The player also selects items from a box which help to win the game.
 There may be red herrings in the box so choose carefully!
 There may also be unexpected ways to win!

 ## Features
 ### Existing Features